Indian community of London: Religious groups

-Islam: Around 20% of Indians in London are Muslims.
-They are located primarily in Newham in East London.
-Indian Muslims in London have strong connections to the Pakistani and Bangladeshi Muslim community of London.
-Most Indian Muslims came from East Africa, Jamaica, Gujarat and Mumbai.

-Christianity: There are a significant number of Christian Indians in London.
+Christianity: There are a significant number of Christian Indians in London comprising over 11% of the ethnic group's population.
 Most of them are from the states of Kerala and Goa.
 Denominations include Indian Orthodox, Catholicism, and Protestantism.
 There is a church in Wembley which offers church services in the Gujarati language.

+Islam: Around 10% of Indians in London are Muslims.
+They are located primarily in Newham, Redbridge and Waltham Forest in East London.
+Indian Muslims in London have strong connections to the Pakistani and Bangladeshi Muslim community of London.
+Most Indian Muslims came from East Africa, Jamaica, Gujarat, Bihar, West Bengal and Mumbai.

-Parsi: The Parsi community, which mostly comes from the state of Gujarat or from Mumbai, is also present in London.
+Zoroastrianism: The Parsi community, which mostly comes from the state of Gujarat or from Mumbai, is also present in London.

 Jainism: In 2006 it was estimated that there were 25,000 Jains in the United Kingdom.

 Population spread

 West London

 In West London, close to Heathrow Airport, resides one of the UK's largest Indian communities.
 According to the 2001 Census, 39% of the people within the Ealing Southall constituency, comprising Southall and nearby areas, are of British Asian origin.
 Wembley and Harrow has a thriving Gujarati community while Southall being home to a thriving Punjabi community.
 Southall Broadway being popular among the diaspora for its Indian shops, cinemas and restaurants.
 Another Indian residential area is the London Borough of Hounslow.